Share code with GitLab snippets

 Select the Copy URL checkbox to copy the link to the new snippet once it is created.

-Select the Open in browser checkbox to open the new snippet in a default browser once the snippet is created.
+Select the Open in browser checkbox to open the new snippet in browser once the snippet is created.